ioi-2022/toki-cms-contest/aplusb/statement/index.md

 ## Sample Grader

-The sample grader reads the input in the following format: The first line contains an integer $q$.
+The sample grader reads the input in the following format:
-After that, $q$ pairs of lines follow, and each pair describes a single scenario in the following format:

 * line $1$: $A\;B$